gkostin1966/opal-trello/README.md

 cloud_xfer = HTTP.put "http://my.cloud.storage/location", xhr: update_progress, ... etc ...
 ```

-## Usage of JQuery plugins
+## Usage of Trello plugins
-Extra plugins used for JQuery aren't available to ruby code by default, you will have to `expose` these functions to opal-jquery.
+Extra plugins used for Trello aren't available to ruby code by default, you will have to `expose` these functions to opal-trello.

 ```ruby
 Element.expose :cool_plugin